-- (a) The simple discriminative repertoire
+- (a) The Simple Discriminative Repertoire

-- (b) Serial repertoire, and
+- (b) Serial Repertoire, and

-- (c) Self-sustained repertoire.
+- (c) Self-sustained Repertoire.

-Reinforcement
+Reinforcement:

 The term reinforcement is defined as condition which increases the probability of the desirable responses.
-Therefore, reinforcement is:

-- 'The occurrence of an event which increases the probability that the same response will occur again in the presence of the same stimuli.' - 'The occurrence of a consequence which strengthens the behaviour that produced that consequence.'
+"The occurrence of an event which increases the probability that the same response will occur again in the presence of the same stimuli."

+"The occurrence of a consequence which strengthens the behaviour that produced that consequence."

 The concept of reinforcement, thus, implies that individuals are influenced by the consequences of their behaviour.
-Such events as praise, promotion, good grades and wages which follow behaviour can serve to reinforce or strengthen preceding and ongoing activity.
+Such events as praise, promotion good grades and wages which follow behaviour can serve to reinforce or strengthen preceding and ongoing activity.
 Reinforcing consequences in general occur naturally as the function of the environment and society in which a person lives.